nucleuslabs/form-capacitor/README.md

 ~~~

 ## Hooks

 Use this API for functional components

 ### `useSchema` Hook

-The schema decorator wraps the form in a HOC with context provider that feeds
-FormCapacitor props to your form component.
+useSchema uses context to pass FormCapacitor props to your form component.

 **params**
+- FunctionalComponent
+- options
   - schema: /path/to/some-json-schema-file.json `required`
-- $ref: "#/definitions/FormX" `required`
+  - $ref: "#/definitions/SimpleForm" `required`
   - default - The default data to hydrate the form state tree with `optional`
   - actions - A function that is passed the mobx state tree and attaches actions to it `optional`

+}
 **returns:**
 {
  - ready - boolean - a boolean which is set to true once all promises have been resolved in the initialization process